≡ Menu

 Optimizing Your Application for Best Rates

-Key insight: Comprehensive medical documentation and strategic carrier selection are essential for achieving the best possible rates with ulcer history.
+Key insight: Comprehensive medical documentation and strategic carrier selection are essential for achieving the best possible rates.

 • Initial diagnostic endoscopy report: Should describe ulcer location, size, appearance, and any biopsies performed

-• Pathology reports: Results from any biopsies taken during endoscopy, especially important for gastric ulcers to rule out malignancy
+• Pathology reports: Results from any biopsies taken, especially important for gastric ulcers to rule out malignancy

-• H. pylori testing results: Initial testing (if positive) and post-treatment testing confirming eradication
+• H. pylori testing results: Initial testing and post-treatment eradication confirmation

 • Follow-up endoscopy report: Most critical document showing complete ulcer healing